kb-dk/access-digital-objects/text-corpora.md

 ## Text encoding

 Most texts are from collected works and are critical editions.
-All data and metadata available are in XML markup according Text Encoding Initiative, TEI, [Guidlines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/).
+All data and metadata available are in XML markup according Text Encoding Initiative, TEI, [Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/).

 ### The work

-Our Archive for Danish Literature, ADL, service uses a work concept developed together with the original service some 15 years ago by experienced reference librariance.
+Our Archive for Danish Literature, ADL, service uses a work concept developed together with the original service some 15 years ago by experienced reference librarians.
 It is completely pragmatic and related to what their needs were when helping patrons by providing pointers to texts in the information desk.